marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-We add this to the configuration in the same way:
+This can be added to the configuration in the same way:

 ```
 readinessProbe: